 Diversity and Inclusion Board (Organisation)

-This board was established to progress our workforce action plan and ensure that Warwickshire Police is working to becoming a more diverse police force.
-Membership includes representatives from all our staff support networks, who have been heavily involved in our Positive Action activities.
+This board was established to progress our workforce action plan and ensure that Warwickshire Police is working to becoming a more diverse and representative organisation.
+This board is chaired by Tania Coppola, Director of Enabling Services.
+Membership includes representatives from the staff support networks, who have been heavily involved in our Positive Action activities.

 The objectives of the board are: